Was Akira Takarada Originally Supposed To Play Dr. Serizawa? (aka What's Up With Those Still Photos?)

 The top middle and bottom middle photos are stills related to Godzilla that do not appear in the film.
 Honda was asked in an interview if these were scenes that were shot and then deleted, but he claims that they weren't, and were simply still photographs.
 The bottom right is just a random picture from Varan I guess.

 You can see some more of these stills here.
 The OP theorizes that these could have been promo stills from when Hirata was slated to play Ogata, but I tend to disagree with that, considering that we have conflicting information about whether or not that was ever actually the case.
-I could totally be wrong, though.
+I guess I will have to go down a rabbit hole about that.

 クレージーの無責任清水港 / [Kureji no] Musekinin Shimizu Minato / The Boss of Pick-Pocket Bay